 Think you don’t like beets?
 Try salt roasting them.
 As a final endorsement I’d like to share that my husband never liked beets until he tasted them cooked this way.
 The first time I salt roasted beets and served them to him, he asked me what was different and why he liked them.
 Had I not been so impressed by his discerning palette, I might have been offended — I never knew he didn’t like beets.
 And it turns out he didn’t.
 I just didn’t know how to cook them.

-1 T. rice vinegar or balsamic (I used rice vinegar)
+- 1 T. rice vinegar or white balsamic